cziqin/Automated_Stepsizes/README.md

 ├── Neural_networks
 │   ├── datadeal.py                     # split the downloaded "ImageNet" dataset into training and test sets
 │   ├── main.py                         # entry point
-│   ├── matrix.py                       # excuctes Subroutine 1 or finite-time consensus
+│   ├── matrix.py                       # excucte Subroutine 1 or finite-time consensus
 │   ├── models.py                       # the model used in the CNN training on the "CIFAR-10" dataset
 │   ├── ops.py                          # optimization algorithms
 │   ├── resnet.py                       # the model used in the CNN training on the "ImageNet" dataset